felipeimp22/React-Jussi-Challenger/README.md

 you can register an email or word and will not require a password and your behavior is similar to login

-# Hope you guys like it !!!
+# I Hope you guys like it !!!
 Thanks :)😁

 ---